Do you want to grow your social media followers easily? And are you struggling to attract your ideal audience?

 What if you want to display feeds on your homepage?
 And you want to feature content from all your artists to demonstrate the broad range of talent at your business?

-But visitors to your site will see a stunning feed of your team’s best work, with a call to action to follow you for more fantastic examples.
+Visitors to your site will then see a stunning feed of your team’s best work, with a call to action to follow you for more fantastic examples.

 If you’re looking for more information on how to display multiple Instagram feeds on your website, check out this tutorial.